zotonic/zotonic/doc/developer-guide/releasenotes/rel_0.16.0.rst

       * mod_base: fix a problem with Firefox when uploading files via the postback controller.
 Fixes #1230
       * mod_base: fix a problem with firefox and sortable.
 Fixes #1239
       * mod_acl_user_groups: added support for collaboration groups.
 Issue #1099
-      * Fix a problem where an user can't update their own 'person' resource.
+      * Fix a problem where a user can't update their own 'person' resource.
 Issue #1229
       * mod_acl_user_groups: fix a problem where 'sudo' was not handled properly during rsc updates.
 Issue #1229
       * mod_acl_user_groups: remove default 'view' rights on collaboration group.
       * core: do not require additional permissions to change the is_authoritative flag.
 Fixes #1236